Skip to main content

 What types of intraocular lenses (IOLs) are available?

 As you prepare for cataract surgery, you’ll discuss IOL options with your eye surgeon.
-Several different types of IOLs are available.
+There are several different types of IOLs available.

 Standard IOLs are included in the cost of cataract surgery with most medical insurance plans.
-They are high quality and come in different strengths.
+They’re high-quality lenses that come in different strengths.
 Your surgeon will work with you to determine what strength you need.

 Premium IOLs are designed to offer some freedom from glasses after cataract surgery.
-They use advanced technology to correct for eye irregularities and help you focus better up close.
+They use advanced technology to correct certain eye irregularities that standard monofocal lenses can’t.

-There are several different types of premium IOLs:
+There are several different types of premium IOLs, including:

 Choosing between standard and premium IOLs for cataract surgery